-Individual assignments in this course will be worth various points but converted to a 100 point scale such that an A=100-93%, A=92-90%, B=80-83, B=82-80, etc. You should understand that only excellent work will earn an A. If the work is good, it will earn a B, and satisfactory work will earn a C. You will earn Ds and Fs if your work is less than satisfactory or of poor quality.
+Individual assignments in this course will be worth various points but converted to a 100 point scale such that an A=100-93%, A-=92-90%, B+=89-87, B=86-83, B-=82-80, etc. You should understand that only excellent work will earn a A. If the work is good, it will earn a B, and satisfactory work will earn a C. You will earn Ds and Fs if your work is less than satisfactory or of poor quality.
 If you fail to complete the work, you will earn a 0 for the assignment.
 Incompletes will be allowed only under the most exceptional circumstances.